SolastaMods/SolastaUnfinishedBusiness/Documentation/FightingStyles.md

 # 15. - Torchbearer [UB]

-You are skilled in the use of a torch in battle.
-Once per turn, as a bonus action, you may elect to use a light source you have equipped to attempt to set an enemy you can touch on fire.
+As a bonus action, you may elect to use a light source you have equipped to attempt to set an enemy you can touch on fire.
 Your target must succeed on a Dexterity saving throw (DC 8 + your proficiency bonus + your Dexterity modifier) or take 1d4 fire damage per turn for 1 minute or until extinguished.

 # 16. - Two Weapon Fighting [SOL]